IBM-Cloud/docs/services/nl/pt/BR/mobileaccess/custom-auth-cordova.md

 		authenticationContext.submitAuthenticationChallengeAnswer(challengeResponse);

 		// In case there was a failure collecting credentials you need to report 		// it back to the authenticationContext.
-Otherwise Mobile
+Otherwise Mobile Client
-Client 		// Access Client SDK will remain in a waiting-for-credentials state 		// forever
+		// Access client SDK will remain in a waiting-for-credentials state
+		// forever

 	},